 Where it falls short: Pricier than entry-level options and the automation only works as well as your inbox hygiene.
 Email sequences are Pro-only and Enterprise has a 5-user minimum.

-HubSpot makes sense when a solo consultant becomes a 5-10 person agency with marketing automation needs and content-driven inbound.
+HubSpot makes sense when a solo consultant becomes a 5 to 10 person agency with marketing automation needs and content-driven inbound.
 For solo consultants and small operations, it’s overkill.

 What works: